cla-cif/english-with-claudia/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to understand if the services are right for me.
-        2. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, find sufficient contrast ratio, find suitable colours,   find animations disabled.
+        2. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, read all the text by myself or with a screen reader, find non-misleading colours, find animations disabled if set so.
         3. As a First Time Visitor, I might want to find out more about the service on social media.
         4. As a First Time Visitor, I want to get in touch with the organisation easily, quickly and effectively.